valentinradu/Trellis/README.md

 ### The structure

 Trellis is very flexible and there are numerous ways to organize code around it.
-An approach that works great is to start with each service in a separate file containing the related actions, state, reducers, and environment in it.
-Also, keeping all services in a separate module helps hiding information from the presentation layer.
+An approach that works great is to start with each service in a separate file containing the related actions, state, reducers, and the environment.
+Also, keeping all services in a separate module allows hiding information from the presentation layer.

 ```swift
 // NavigationService.swift